DataWookie/exegetic-new-site/content/training/r-web-scraping.md

 who: |
   The course is aimed at students, academics and professionals who need to harvest data from the internet.
 objectives: |
-  In this course you'll learn how to use R to selectively scrape content from websites.
+  In this course you'll learn how to use R to selectively, systematically and automatically scrape data from websites.

   During this course we'll scrape data from a number of sites including: